Admiralty Forms, Guides, Filing & Fees

 Under the Admiralty Rules, a Marshal is entitled to make one or more demands for interim payments on account of the Marshal's fees and expenses.
 In most cases, a Marshal will seek a payment prior to the arrest of a vessel.

-* Note 1- Fees in Schedule 1 of the Federal Court and Federal Circuit Court Regulation 2012:
+* Note 1- Fees in Schedule 1 of the Federal Court and Federal Circuit and Family Court Regulations 2012: